TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 1. TikTok In-Feed ads

-Here is a good example of a TikTok In-feed ad video.
+Here is a good example of a TikTok In-Feed ad video.

 2. TikTok Brand Takeover ads